-Learn more in Install and use the AWS CloudHSM JCE provider for Client SDK 5 ☐ in the AWS CloudHSM documentation.
+For more information, see Install and use the AWS CloudHSM JCE provider for Client SDK 512 in the AWS CloudHSM documentation.

 You can't install the JCE provider if you already have the AWS CloudHSM client installed because of the structural changes made to the client between 3.x and 5.x.
 If you are upgrading from PingAccess 7.2 or earlier, you must remove any existing CloudHSM client software.